Can the FAFSA® be fixed?

 In conjunction with the move to use tax information from two years prior, the FSA also opened the application three months earlier — on October 1 — beginning with the 2017-2018 FAFSA®.
-Thanks to Pell Grant and loan estimation given on the Student Aid Report, students and families now have a few extra months to prepare for the next school year.
+Thanks to Pell Grant and loan estimation are given on the Student Aid Report, students and families now have a few extra months to prepare for the next school year.

 3. Expanded IRS Data Retrieval Tool use